 Just like there’s a ton of variation in the cost of living in different areas of the US, it’s the same in France.
 You can live in a cheaper area, buy what is on sale, cook all of your own food, find low-cost or free activities, and find ways to make life more affordable.

 Now that being said, gas is not cheap anywhere in France.
 It’s priced by the liter and currently is around 1.40 euro/liter for diesel.
 Tolls aren’t cheap.
-Clothes tend to be more expensive in France than in the US.
+Clothes and electronics tend to be more expensive in France than in the US.
 Buying flights to go back home gets expensive.

 One thing that balances out the more expensive things is healthcare in France.
 Yes, taxes/social charges are high, but what you get in return is the security of knowing an accident won’t bankrupt you.
 Veterinary care is also more affordable.
 Cost of living in France vs. the US isn’t an apples-to-apples comparison.

 Personally, my life is way less fancy in France.
-Back in NYC, I drove a nice car, wore fancy clothes, ate out at fancy places, and went out more.
+Back in NYC, I drove a nice car, wore fancy clothes, ate out at nice places, and went out more.
 Big-city single life is different.
 Priorities change and so do budgets.

 Anyway, that’s all to say that life in France isn’t inherently more expensive or cheaper than the US.
 It depends on how you live and where.

 What about you?
 What do your fellow countrymen ask you about living abroad?
-Are you an expat in France?
+Are you an expat living in France?